google/fonts/ProjectChecklist.md

 * descriptive comments
 * commented out blocks

-If your preferred form of modification us UFO, integrate [ufoNormalizer](https://github.com/unified-font-object/ufoNormalizer) into your workflow so that the UFOs saved are always in the same order and disk layout.
+If your preferred form of modification is UFO, integrate [ufoNormalizer](https://github.com/unified-font-object/ufoNormalizer) into your workflow with "git hooks" so that the UFOs saved are always in the same order and disk layout.

 (If you are unfamiliar with UFO, you can learn more at [unifiedfontobject.org](http://unifiedfontobject.org).
 The UFO format is itself developed on Github at [github.com/unified-font-object](https://github.com/unified-font-object/ufo-spec) and the [ufo-spec mailing list](https://groups.google.com/forum/#!forum/ufo-spec).)

+If you are using Glyphs, you do not need to export a UFO along with your Glyphs file.
+Thanks to the Google Noto team, there is now a libre glyphs file parser, <https://github.com/googlei18n/glyphsLib>, so any Python capable application can use source files in the native Glyphs format.

 #### `sources/builds/` (optional)